skupperproject/refdog/input/resources/connector.md

 <section>

-Binds target workloads in the local site to listeners in remote sites.
+Binds local workloads to listeners in remote sites.

 Each site can have multiple connector resources.